tgstation/tgstation-server/README.md

 ##### Installer

-If you don't have it installed already, download and install the [ASP .NET Core Runtime (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
+If you don't have it installed already, download and install the [ASP .NET Core Runtime Hosting Bundle (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
 Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
 You can test this by opening a command prompt and running `dotnet --list-runtimes`.

 [Download the latest release .msi](https://github.com/tgstation/tgstation-server/releases/latest).
 Executing it will take you through the process of installing and configuring your server.

 ##### Manual

-If you don't have it installed already, download and install the [ASP .NET Core Runtime (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
+If you don't have it installed already, download and install the [ASP .NET Core Runtime Hosting Bundle (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
 Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
 You can test this by opening a command prompt and running `dotnet --list-runtimes`.

 [Download the latest release .zip](https://github.com/tgstation/tgstation-server/releases/latest).
 You probably want the `ServerService` package.
 Choose `ServerConsole` if you prefer not to use the Windows service.